-The National Electricity Market (NEM) is a vital component of Australia’s energy landscape, serving as both a wholesale electricity market and the physical power system.
-Spanning approximately 40,000 kilometers of transmission lines and cables, the NEM supplies around 200 terawatt-hours of electricity annually to about 9 million customers across six regions: Queensland, New South Wales (including the Australian Capital Territory), Victoria, South Australia, and Tasmania.
-However, Western Australia and the Northern Territory remain disconnected from this network.
+The National Electricity Market, or NEM, is an integral part of Australia’s energy landscape.
+It is both a wholesale electricity market and the physical power system.
+Stretching over some 40,000 kilometers of transmission lines and cables, the NEM supplies almost 200 terawatt-hours of electricity yearly to around 9 million consumers in six regions: Queensland, New South Wales – which includes the Australian Capital Territory as well – Victoria, South Australia, and Tasmania.
+Western Australia and the Northern Territory remain unconnected, however.

 Operational Mechanisms